fnurl/dendron2logseq/README.md

   --remove-frontmatter  Remove frontmatter.
 Frontmatter is kept as a code block
                         by default
   --alias-title         Add existing title as an alias.
+  --use-title           Use title from frontmatter as title:: property value.
+                        Requires that no duplicate titles exist.
   --four-space-indent   Indent using four spaces.
+Default: tab --remove-empty-lines {none,all,trim}
+                        Remove empty lines. none: Don't remove any empty lines,
+                        all: Remove all empty lines, trim: Remove empty lines after headings and
+                        in beginning, keep maximum of one empty line in rest of document.
+Default: trim
-Default: tab -y, --yes             Answer yes to all prompts.
+  -y, --yes             Answer yes to all prompts.
 ```